adslwang4601/game_store/README.md

 * Basic player functionalities
 	- Buy games
-	- Play games only if purchased
+	- Play games only if have purchased them
 	- Searching games
-	- Seeing a list of purchased games
+	- See a list of purchased games
-	- Seeing top scores for each game
+	- See top scores for each game

 * Basic develop functionalities
 	- Basic game inventory
-	-  Managing their own game(s) (add/remove/modify) and set price(s) for the game(s) in their own inventory
+	-  Manage their own game(s) (add/remove/modify) and set price(s) for the game(s) in their own inventory
-	-  Seeing sale statistics
+	-  See sale statistics

 * Game/service interaction
 	- Messages are exchanged between game and the game service with **window.postMessage**.
-	- From the game to the service: Informing a new score (then the score is recorded), Saving the sent game state, Requesting a game state previously saved, Settings telling game specific configuration.
+	- From the game to the service: Inform a new score (then the score is recorded).
-	- From the service to the game: Loading a saved game state, Informing error information.
+	- From the service to the game: Inform error information.

 ##### Advanced Features
+* Save/load and resolution feature
+	- From the game to the service: Save the sent game state, Request a game state previously saved, Settings telling game specific configuration(resolution).
+	- From the service to the game: Load a saved game state.

+* Own game
+	- Design a simple JavaScript game communicating with service.

+* Social media sharing
+	- Share games in some social media sites.
+The shared contents include: a description and an image.
 <!--- ![schematics](doc/schematics.png) --->

 #### 3.2 Development Technologies